 - ASC SYSTEM SERVICE REQUIRED (with DTCs C1800, C1777)

-- Radar interference, caused by heavy rain or snow.
-Excessive amounts of raindrops or snowflakes in front of the vehicle results in inaccurate radar readings.
+- Radar interference is caused by heavy rain or snow.
+Excessive amounts of raindrops or snowflakes in front of the vehicle result in inaccurate radar readings.
 Without a clear vision of the road ahead, the system will shut itself down as a preventive measure.
 As soon as the weather conditions improve, the FCM will be back online.
 Vehicle restart may be required.

-- Foreign objects blocking the proper radar operation.
-This can be anything from a thick layer of mud and dirt to leaves or other similar objects stuck at the radars’ protective casing.
+- Foreign objects block the proper radar operation.
+This can be anything from a thick layer of mud and dirt to leaves or objects stuck at the radars’ protective casing.
 Removing and washing off debris will solve the issue.

 - Physical damage or misalignment of the radar assembly.
-This can happen due to a previous collision, a small bump in the parking lot, or after performing other repairs to the front end of the vehicle (i.e., bumper removal).
+This can happen due to a previous collision, a small bump in the parking lot, or after performing other repairs to the vehicle’s front end (i.e., bumper removal).